How Julian Assange’s release from prison unfolded

 – Monday June 24

-Assange is released from Belmarsh Prison in the early hours, and spent several hours at Stansted before his flight left.
+Mr Assange is released from Belmarsh Prison in the early hours, and spends several hours at Stansted before his flight leaves.

 The WikiLeaks founder is filmed boarding a chartered flight out of Stansted Airport at 5pm, according to a video released by WikiLeaks on X, formerly Twitter, early on Tuesday.
 He left the jurisdiction of England and Wales at 6.36pm, High Court judges said.